 A Lake Endeavour early warning system website and dashboard has been developed and is available by clicking here

 "Lake Endeavour Dam has performed and operated in a satisfactory manner for the past 76 years.
 However, on the basis of recent studies carried out by the NSW Dams Safety Committee, the spillway capacity was considered inadequate by modern standards and required strengthening and flood security works to be carried out," explained Mayor Cr Ken Keith.

 “The upgrade works involved strengthening the Dam embankment and spillway training wall to ensure long term stability and integrity of the structure,” said Mayor Ken Keith.

 “Increased flood security will be achieved by widening/deepening the existing relief spillway and raising the current embankment crest.”

-Mayor Keith added “this infrastructure upgrade is a significant investment into maintaining Lake Endeavour as a key water reservoir for the Parkes Shire and to ensure its continued safe operation over the next several decades.
-Council is investing key project management resources to this project to ensure it is delivered within the time and cost allocated.”
+Mayor Keith added “this infrastructure upgrade was a significant investment into maintaining Lake Endeavour as a key water reservoir for the Parkes Shire and to ensure its continued safe operation over the next several decades."

 A turning of the sod ceremony was held on Monday 19th of May with Local State Member the Hon.
 Troy Grant MP, Minister for Hospitality, Gaming and Racing and Minister for the Arts, and Parkes Shire Council Mayor Cr Ken Keith breaking ground for the project.